 This dedication to God has provided the springboard from which she has given her positive testimony to thousands of people at national conferences of Celebrate Recovery and Transition of Prisoners, and several church groups throughout the country.
 Her work with Celebrate Recovery has continued from inside the walls of prison to becoming a coordinator of the Crossings Unit for a short time and facilitator of the Celebrate Recovery program at the NM Women’s Correctional Facility.
 Her work and her testimony have also aided in her meeting with President G.W.
 Bush who then used her as a positive example of success in his speech at the 2004 Faith-Based Initiatives Conference in Los Angeles.
 He quoted the scripture she used from Esther: 4:14 “For if you remain completely silent at this time, relief and deliverance will arise for the Jews from another place, but you and your father's house will perish.
 Yet who knows whether you have come to the kingdom for such a time as this?”
 Indeed, for such a time as this.

-Leticia had lost her parental rights to her son, Isaac, but God restored him to her.
-He is legally adopted by her sister, Ramona, but visits on a regular basis and at the age of 6 said, “He wanted to “rock” for God!”
-He is now 13 and serving God.
+Leticia had lost her parental rights to her son, Isaac, but God restored their relationship.
 Leticia is also re-married.
 She and Bob met on a Kairos prison ministry weekend in 2003 while she was still on parole.
 They married six months later and are still married (praise the Lord) and very much in love.
-She and her husband, Bob, continue working on Kairos weekends each year.
-She was also allowed to be a Leader of a women’s Kairos team; Chairperson for Grants Kairos Advisory Board; Advisory Member of the Christian Association of Prison Aftercare (CAPA); has been instrumental in the coordinating and organizing of the NM Department of Corrections’ annual volunteer conferences; and a member of the House Memorial 3 Task Force in NM.
+She and her husband, Bob, continue working on Kairos weekends.
+In the past, she was also allowed to lead a women’s Kairos team; was chairperson for Grants Kairos Advisory Board; Advisory Member of the Christian Association of Prison Aftercare (CAPA) and is an advisory board member of CMCA, International; She and Bob are volunteers with the Joni & Friends ministry, Wheels for the World; she has been instrumental in the coordinating and organizing of the NM Department of Corrections’ annual volunteer conferences; and a member of the House Memorial 3 Task Force in NM.
 God has brought her a long way and performed many miracles in her life.

 Leticia would like to one day write a book; obtain a pardon from the governor of NM; speak at churches to encourage them to embrace the formerly incarcerated citizens into their congregations by providing mentors and support; go to the prisons and jails to encourage others to never give up hope and to embrace their God-given talents and use them for the good of society.